The Two-Holed Donut?! Prof. David Zureick-Brown Presents a Smorgasbord of Open Questions in Number Theory

 Getting Specific About Generalized Fermat Equations

 Remember that Fermat’s last theorem rejected the existence of positive integer solutions to a Diophantine equation of this specific form: an + bn = cn, where n > 2.
-An equation in this form is a Fermat equation due to its role in the fabled theorem.
+An equation in this form is called a Fermat equation due to its role in the fabled theorem.
 But do all the exponents really have to be the same?
 Can we determine the existence of integer solutions for an equation like a2 + b3 = c4, where the exponents differ from one another?
 The final species of Diophantine equations Zureick-Brown covered in his talk entailed these simple modifications, or generalizations, of the Fermat equations.

 Disentangling specific cases such as a2 + b3 = c4 is usually a cumbersome process, and some nearly match the stature of Fermat’s last theorem itself in the difficulty they pose.
 Fortunately, much like the two-holed donut scenario, there’s a handy theorem that can give mathematicians some, but not complete, information about the solutions of a certain generalized Fermat equation.
 Instead of using something geometrical, like a genus, it involves the computation of a variable 𝛘 (the Greek letter chi). 𝛘 is equal to (1/a) + (1/b) +(1/c) – 1, where a, b, and c are the exponents in the equation, and this value is typically the first clue mathematicians uncover, as it reveals whether finitely many solutions exist.
-After this step, our mathematicians-turned-detectives are left with only their own brainpower and scattered resources from their fellow mathematicians, such as techniques in past proofs, to find solutions.
+After this step, our mathematicians-turned-detectives are left with only their own brainpower and some scattered resources from their fellow mathematicians, such as techniques in past proofs, to find solutions.

 Thus, with endless cases to crack and several tools to draw upon, generalized Fermat equations have attracted no shortage of voracious minds in the number theory community.
 As he touched on the current state of this collective quest, Zureick-Brown delivered a final surprise: as a graduate student, he’d solved one of these generalized Fermat equations himself in which the exponents were (2, 3, 10).
 Zureick-Brown may not enjoy Wiles’ fame, but his initials proudly stood among his ranks on the final slide, immortalized in a winding list of mathematicians who had tackled other tricky exponents before him — including the most general case, (n, n, n), otherwise known as Fermat’s last theorem.
 It was a subtle reminder to both the prospective mathematicians and the outsiders in the audience that however petty or esoteric the goals mathematicians set out for themselves appear, no contribution is left uncounted, and for good reason.
 Instead of fame, something more intrinsic ultimately motivates the work of Zureick-Brown and many others: a thirst for communal problem-solving.
 In a sense, digging into the smorgasbord is the purest form of joy out there.